cuff-links/mongo/Using-Golden-Data-test-framework.md

 Also see self-test: https://github.com/mongodb/mongo/blob/master/src/mongo/unittest/golden_test_test.cpp

-# How to diff and accept new test outputs
+# How to diff and accept new test outputs on a workstation

 Use buildscripts/golden_test.py command line tool to manage the test outputs.
 This includes:
 * diffing all output differences of all tests in a given test run output.